Aitutaki

 Aitutaki, also traditionally known as Araʻura and Utataki, is the second most-populated island in the Cook Islands, after Rarotonga.
 It is an "almost atoll", with fifteen islets in a lagoon adjacent to the main island.
 Total land area is 18.05 km2, and the lagoon has an area of between 50 and 74 km2.
-A major tourist destination, Aitutaki is the second most visited island of the Cook Islands.
+A major tourist destination, Aitutaki is the second most visited island of the Cook Islands archipelago.

-Aitutaki had a population of 1,712 in 2016.
+Aitutaki had a population of 1,782 in 2021.
 The main village is Arutanga (Arutunga) on the west side.